sarrtr/youtube-comments-sentiment-analyzer/README.md

-# YouTube Comments Sentiment Analyzer
+# YouTube Comments Sentiment Analyzer in Russian
 ## Project overview

 This project analyzes YouTube video comments in Russian and visualizes their sentiment via different charts.